Best Thermostat Settings for Summer Heat

 Setting your thermostat to an excessively low temperature will not actually cool your home much better than putting it on a reasonable temperature and leaving it alone.
 The lower setting will cause the AC to run constantly as it tries to reach that low temperature, and all the while you’ll have cool air escaping from your home.
 A higher thermostat setting slows the flow of heat into your house so your air conditioner won’t have so much heat to work against.

-To combat the desire to adjust the thermostat, you can reverse the direction of your ceiling fans so that the pull air up through the rooms of your home, creating a nice breeze.
+To combat the desire to adjust the thermostat, you can reverse the direction of your ceiling fans.
+This will pull air up through the rooms of your home, creating a nice breeze.
 You can also add some spot ventilation in the laundry room where the dryer creates a good bit of heat.
 And remember to turn on the bathroom fan after a shower to rid your home of that excess humidity.

 With all of these helpful hints, it should be easy to find that perfect thermostat setting for the summer heat!